Market Maker Calculator

-Calculate your liabilities and potential profit when laying bets on an exchange
+Calculate your liabilities and potential profit when you lay on an exchange

 Input